257412075 © Scharfsinn86 | Dreamstime.com

 Therefore, manufacturers must develop innovative solutions to ensure hydraulic systems can be successfully and safely paired with electric power — a challenge leading OEMs are actively addressing today.
 Without this modernization, any potential gains from electrification could quickly be offset by the inefficiencies of hydraulic components.

-Watch our video interview below with Danfoss Power Solutions to learn how the company redesigned the hydraulics system to achieve efficiency gains when converting a wheel loader to full-electric operation.
+Watch our video interview with Danfoss Power Solutions to learn how the company redesigned the hydraulics system to achieve efficiency gains when converting a wheel loader to full-electric operation.

 Development of Electric-Hydraulic Systems